How to care for a walk-in tub

-On a weekly basis, clean the tub with mild soap and a soft cloth.
-Using harsh chemicals or abrasive sponges can damage the surface of the tub.
+Either way, it’s a good idea to clean the tub with mild soap and a soft cloth on a regular basis.
+Using harsh chemicals and abrasive sponges can damage the surface of the tub.
 If you only have strong cleaners on hand, see if you can dilute them with water.

 Deep cleaning your walk-in tub

-Once a month, you should give your tub a deeper cleaning to purge its entire system of water scale, soap residue and other buildups.
-To do this:
+Every month or two, you should give your tub a deeper cleaning to purge its entire system of water scale, soap residue and other buildups.

-- Fill the tub halfway with warm water.
+- Fill the tub to just above the highest whirlpool jet with warm water.

-- Run the jets for 15 more minutes.
+- Let the system run for an additional 15 minutes.

 Your tub maker may recommend specific cleaning products or a bleaching schedule.
-Reference your owner's manual or consult with your tub’s manufacturer or installer for instructions.
+Refer to your owner's manual or consult with your tub’s manufacturer or installer for instructions.

 Cleaning supplies for walk-in tubs

-For daily cleaning, use baking soda, white vinegar or mild bathroom cleaners that do not include harsh chemicals or abrasive granules.
-If you want extra oomph, foaming formulas can help remove soap scum without the need for scrubbing.
+For daily cleaning, use mild bathroom cleaners without harsh chemicals or abrasive granules.
+A mixture of baking soda and white vinegar works.
+If you want extra oomph, foaming formulas can remove soap scum without much scrubbing.

 Use a soft cloth or sponge to wipe down the walls of the tub and a soft toothbrush to clean around the jets and drain.
 You can also use a microfiber cloth to remove some of the residue from surface cleaners.
-These products will help preserve the surface of your tub and avoid scratching or dulling the material.
+An automotive cleaning compound can be used to restore light scratches and dulled areas, according to American Standard.